 When the bustle of the holiday season is upon us, many people find themselves more stressed than ever.
-Nutrition Expert Taryn Schubert shares some of her favorite ways to take a timeout and gain perspective on what the holidays are all about.
+Here are a few ways to take a timeout and gain perspective on what the holidays are all about.

 This is usually the time of year that everyone’s stress levels start to increase.
 Holidays seem to have a way of doing that, with meals to plan, parties to attend, and presents to buy.